laobaixing/Data_Science_Pipeline/README.md

-# Stock Analysis
+# Data science pipeline
-> This project builds a pipeline to automatically update and analyze stock.
+> This project builds a pipeline to automatically conduct and monitor data science approaches.
 It manages the whole data processing, analyzing and modeling through Luigi and demonstrates the results through Python Dash and other methods.
-Please note, the aim of the project is to provide a pipeline for general data science instead of a solution for stock trading.
+Currently, this project uses stock data as an example.

 ## Table of Contents